-Further to the mandatory deliverables, the Council invites applications to also include deliverables as recommended below, subject to the nature of the project:
+Further to the mandatory deliverables, MCST invites applications to also include deliverables as recommended below:

-- Monograph/s and/or peer-reviewed paper/s for accepted publication in international journal/s and/or of repute based on the work carried out throughout the Project.
-The subscription levels, Impact Factor and open access should be considered in the selection of journals and conferences.
-Similar papers published on open access media would also be considered favourably. - 2.
+- Monograph/s and/or peer-reviewed paper/s for accepted publication in international journal/s and/or conferences of repute based on the work carried out through the Project.
+The subscription levels or Impact Factor and open access should be considered in the selection of journals and conferences.
+Similar papers published on open access media would also be considered favorably. - 2.
 Oral presentation/s at international conference/s on the work carried out through the Project. - 3.
 The attainment of undergraduate degrees and/or postgraduate degrees and/or post-doctoral research.
-In cases where the project duration is insufficient for the purpose of submitting a degree, there has to be a commitment to complete the degree outside the duration of the project utilising other sources of funding.

-- 4. Registration of a patent or other Intellectual Property Rights stemming from the Project, in Malta as well as in any other country (in line with non-State Aid declarations included in the National Application Form). - 5.
+In cases where the project duration is insufficient for the purpose of submitting a degree, there has to be a commitment to complete the degree outside the duration of the project utilising other sources of funding. - 4.
+Registration of a patent or other Intellectual Property Rights stemming from the Project, in Malta as well as in any other country. - 5.
 Commercial commitments such as technology innovations to be included in a partner's existing product or service (in line with non-State Aid declarations included in the National Application Form). - 6.
 Commercial commitments such as technology transfer licences (in line with non-State Aid declarations included in the National Application Form).